Stochastic heat differences between many-particle and density field descriptions: Langevin Dean--Kawsasaki equations

-where $\Phi(\{ \rho \},\boldsymbol{\lambda})$ is defined by eq.~(\ref{thermodynamic_potential_rho}). $\Phi(\{ \rho \},\boldsymbol{\lambda})$ evoke a thermodynamic potential similar to the Helmholtz free energy.
+where $\Phi(\{ \rho \},\boldsymbol{\lambda})$ is defined by Eq.~(\ref{thermodynamic_potential_rho}). $\Phi(\{ \rho \},\boldsymbol{\lambda})$ evoke a thermodynamic potential similar to the Helmholtz free energy.
 A caveat is that the thermodynamic-potential-like quantity is not deterministic but fluctuates.
-However, its average $\left< \Phi(\{ \rho \},\boldsymbol{\lambda}) \right>$ in the equilibrium under $d\boldsymbol{\lambda}/dt={\bm 0}$ should become constant.} }).
+However, its average $\left< \Phi(\{ \rho \},\boldsymbol{\lambda}) \right>$ in the equilibrium under $d\boldsymbol{\lambda}/dt={\bm 0}$ should become constant. }).

-One of the key points in this article is the difference in heat between the particles' trajectories and the number-density field.
-Interestingly, as shown in eq.~(\ref{heat_heat_relation}), the heat difference is associated with \black{the ideal-gas-entropy-like function} defined as
+One of the key points in this article is the difference in heat between the particle level and the density field.
+Interestingly, as shown in Eq.~(\ref{heat_heat_relation}), the heat difference is quantified with the entropy being as a function of the number density:

-which fluctuates in conjunction with the stochastic evolution of ${\rho}(t,{\bm r})$ (refer to appendix C for the derivation). \black{Notably, eq.~(\ref{heat_heat_relation}) corresponds to the expression several lines after eq.~(12) in the paper of Leonard et al.~\cite{JCP_Leonard_Lander_Seifert_Speck_2013}; however, this equation should be distinct from eq.~(\ref{S_density}) because the coarse-graining is not carried out in $S^{(\rho)}$.
-We also note that, although $S^{(\rho)}$ evokes the Shannon entropy with the probability distribution, eq.~(\ref{S_density}) has the number density as the argument but not the probability. }
+which fluctuates in conjunction with the stochastic evolution of ${\rho}(t,{\bm x})$ (refer to appendix D for the derivation).
+Notably, Eq.~(\ref{heat_heat_relation}) corresponds to the expression several lines after Eq.~(12) in the paper of Leonard et al.~\cite{JCP_Leonard_Lander_Seifert_Speck_2013}; however, this equation should be distinct from Eq.~(\ref{S_density}) represented with the ``instantaneous" number density because the coarse-graining is not carried out in $S^{(\rho)}$.

+We also note that, although $S^{(\rho)}$ evokes the Shannon entropy with the probability distribution like e.g., $S=-k_B\ln{{\cal P}[\{ {\bm x}_{t,i} \}]}$ or $S^*=-k_B\ln{{\cal P}[\{ \rho_{t,{\bm x}} \}]}$, Eq.~(\ref{S_density}) does not have appear to have a direct form to that of the Shannon entropy because Eq.~(\ref{S_density}) has the number density as the argument but not the probability.
+However, as clear discussions are given in the discrete descriptions, $S^{(\rho)}(t)$ in Eq.~(\ref{S_density}) may be interpreted as the Shannon entropy.\footnote{ The direct form of $S^{(\rho)}$ to the Shannon entropy is clearer in the discrete descriptions.
+If we only know the density field without the particles' labelings, the uniform distribution of the labelings in the probability are plausible.
+We then have ${\cal P}[\{ i \}]=\prod_{{\bm x}}\rho_{t,{\bm x}!}/M!$ with the probability of the particles' labelings denoted by ${\cal P}[\{ i \}]$.
+The entropy of the number density is expressed as $S^{(\rho)}=-k_B\ln{{\cal P}[\{ i \}]}-k_B\ln{M!}$.